 The project participant is ALBRAS - Alumínio Brasileiro S.A. of Brazil.
-The host Party Brazil meets all relevant participation requirements.
+The host Party Brazil meets all relevant participation requirements and has provided written approval of voluntary participation in the project, also confirming the project's contribution to sustainable development.